ge-flight-analytics/emspy/README.md

 The current filter method has the following limitation:
 - Single filtering condition for each filter method call
-- Each filtering condition is combined only by "AND" relationship
+- Filtering conditions are combined only by "AND" relationship
 - The field keyword must be at left-hand side of a conditional expression
 - No support of NULL value filtering, which is being worked on now
 - The datetime condition should be only with the ISO8601 format